 Career Development Practitioners Board Directors

-During this time she was the Ontario representative on the creation of the National Standards and Guidelines for Career Development Practitioners from 1998-2002 and from 2010-2011 worked on the addition of Diversity standards and guidelines.
+Gillian has been actively involved in the creation of the new National Competency Framework for Career Development Practitioners as a member of the National Stakeholder Committee and the National Certification Steering Committee.
+In addition, she was one of the four-member team creating the new National Code of Ethics for CDPs.
+She was the Ontario representative on the creation of the National Standards and Guidelines for Career Development Practitioners from 1998-2002 and from 2010-2011 worked on the addition of Diversity standards and guidelines.
 She was co-founder and co-chair of the Ontario Alliance Career Development Practitioners from its inception to 2002.

 Susan has been involved in the field of career counselling for 14 years.
 As a graduate of George Brown College’s Career and Work Counsellor Program, she has worked as an employment counsellor, group facilitator, trainer and counsellor educator.